AdamAlkhafaji96/Data-Modeling-Cassandra/README.md

+# Data Modeling with Cassandra
+Udacity Project 2 of 6

 # Sparkify Cassandra Database

 An Apache Cassandra database sparkify for a music app, Sparkify.
 The purpose of the NoSQL database is to answer queries on song play data.